-what they fear.
-See NIV text note.
+no fear.
 In Isaiah's context God's people are not to view things as unbelievers do.
 They are not to make worldly judgments or be afraid of the enemies of God.
 Instead, they are to fear God (see Isa 8:13).
 (CSB)

-3:15 set apart Christ as Lord.[†] An exhortation to the readers to recognize Jesus as Lord and trust in him for strength in leading a God-pleasing life.
+3:15 honor Christ the Lord.† An exhortation to the readers to recognize Jesus as Lord and trust in him for strength in leading a God-pleasing life.
 Then they need not be speechless when called on to defend their faith.
 Instead, there will be a readiness to answer.
 (CSB)